JonathanCrabbe/FourierDiffusion/README.md

 python cmd/sample.py model_id=XYZ
 ```

 where `XYZ` is the `run_id` of the model you want to sample from.
 At the end of sampling, the samples are stored in the `lightning_logs` directory, in a folder named after the current `run_id`.

+One can then reproduce the plots in the paper by including the  `run_id` to the `run_list` list appearing in [this notebook](notebooks/results.ipynb) and running all cells.

 # 3. Contribute